Six misconceptions about algorithms

 Misconception 6: Man and machine are enemies

 On the contrary.
 Man and machine can work together.
 In the near future, people will cooperate with computers for certain tasks.
 They’ll complement each other as much as possible, according to the Rathenau Institute.
 For example, a doctor might get help from a software program when making diagnoses.
 German researchers also predict various forms of complementary cooperation between man and machine.
-For example, people instructing machines until they reach equivalent levels of cooperation (“the robot as colleague”).
+For example, people instructing machines until they reach equivalent levels of cooperation (“the robot as a colleague”).

 Robots learn human values